Student Attendance Variances

 Types of Variances

-In-District Transfer Request (Lake Stevens School to Lake Stevens School)
+In-District Transfer Request Form (PDF): Lake Stevens School to Lake Stevens School

 If you live within the boundaries of one Lake Stevens school, but want your student to attend a different Lake Stevens school, please complete an In-District Transfer Request Application.
 Area Transfer Request forms are available at any Lake Stevens School or the receptionist located at the Educational Service Center.
 Please return the completed form to the Educational Service Center for a decision.
 Full details of procedures for acceptance and denial are listed in School Board Policy 5011.
 Appeals may be directed to the Superintendent or designee.

-Non-Resident Variance (Other school district to Lake Stevens School)
+Choice Transfer Request: Other school district to Lake Stevens School

-If you live outside Lake Stevens Schools boundaries and want to attend a Lake Stevens school, you must go to your home district's administrative office and fill out their Non-Resident Release form (out-of-district variance).
-Your home district must sign this form before it is returned to the Business Office for a decision.
+If you live outside of the Lake Stevens School District boundaries and want to attend a Lake Stevens school, you can apply for a Choice Transfer Request via this link.
 Full details of procedures for acceptance and denial are listed in School Board Policy 5020 and under WAC 392-137-195.